kachan1208/hello-world/README.md

 - Virgil SAML Service receives the RSA Key, encrypts it with the Server Master Key and stores it into own Cassandra Database

-Master key transfers to service during service initialization step from Hashicorp Vault which is an encrypted storage.

-JWT Validation is working on API Gateway.

-### Usage(step by step):
-**DEVELOPER** creates application with type "Ionic"(or similar)

-**VIRGIL BACKEND** creates application, going to Ionic cloud, get Enrollment server RSA key, encrypt it and stores into DB

-**DEVELOPER** insert configuration to SDK and writes an application.

-**USER** Authorizes in Application provider

-**APPLICATION PROVIDER** generates JWT and transfer it to client

-**USER** Makes a request to Virgil backend SAML generator service using SDK(app) and pass to it needed data with JWT

-**VIRGIL BACKEND** API Gateway validates JWT

-**VIRGIL BACKEND** SAML generation service generates SAML assertion and return it to user

-**USER** send request with SAML to specified Ionic Enrollment server

-...

 ## Potential SAML Service API
 SAML assertion generator service have only one endpoint and it receive a bunch of data about user and generates SAML assertion for specified Enrollment service.